dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - [HEXAGONMI](#hexagonmi)
   - Reviewed source code from Shaharoz related with project conversion
-  - Reviewed PPT from Adrian regarding how to use Visual Studio diagnostic tool for memrory checking
+  - Reviewed PPT from Adrian regarding how to use Visual Studio diagnostic tool for memory checking
   - Working on the bug #29916 related with memory leaks after trim line generation failed

 ## 2021-05-06

-- Payed arrer interest for the TAX 2020 return
+- Payed interest for the TAX 2020 return
 - Prepared letter to Ethan

 - [HEXAGONMI](#hexagonmi)